hbk91/2021StudyNotes/BIWS_ExcelCourse.md

       - **#NULL!** Incorrect usage of Space in formulas, such as putting a space instead of a comma, colon in a formula.
 (Space is an intersection operator in excel, that gives the cells at the intersection of two ranges.
 Space as an operator is rarely used)

+## Sensitivity Tables:

+- Input and Output variables must be on the same spreadsheet
+-

+## Solver and Goal Seek:

+- For Goal Seek to work, there should be circular references.
+Remove the circular references.
+I
+- If you can't find the circular references, disable iterative calculations, and then they will show up marked by blue arrows.

 ## Chrome Shortcuts:

 - **Enable Keyboard Shortcuts:** Settings > See all settings > General tab > Scroll to Keyboard shortcuts and select Keyboard shortcuts on, save changes